RobertTalbert/roberttalbert.github.io/_posts/2017-11-17-case-for-space-flipped-learning.md

 What do you think?
 What aspects of flipped learning can be helped or hindered by the way we design the physical space?

+_Note: All images in this post are property of Steelcase and used by permission._

 [^1]: In the context of this article, we're assuming either a face-to-face class design or a hybrid design where there is significant face-to-face group interactions.
 Fully online courses are different.
 [^2]: Here, I have to give a hat tip to [Susan Cain's book and what I learned from it](http://rtalbert.org/four-takeaways-from-quiet/).
 I encourage everyone reading this, to read her book and apply it to your teaching.